The Bluffer’s Guide to Bluffing

 The truth is that all but very experienced players actually know how to bluff properly.
 If you play poker at a live casino online or in person, this gives you the opportunity to figure out if people are bluffing and get yourself an edge on them by identifying their “tells.”

-A tell is a physical sign that indicates that someone is lying.
+A tell is a physical sign that indicates that someone is lying and is the foundation of calling a bluff in any poker game.
 Look for fidgeting hands, chip shuffling, or anything else unusual that might indicate that they are bluffing.
-Pay attention to body language throughout the game and you could pick up some important opposition tells.
+Pay attention to body language throughout the game, and you could pick up some important opposition tells.
 The time your opponent takes to bet could also be indicative of whether they are bluffing.
-If they take a long time then they may be struggling.
-However, don’t fall for this every time as people use it to make you believe that they are bluffing when they aren’t.
+If they take a long time, then they may be struggling.
+However, don’t fall for this every time, as people use it to make you believe that they are bluffing when they aren’t.

 If you play poker online, then you’ll know there’s a lot less pressure to know how to bluff when opponents can’t actually see you.
-In fact, time taken to bet is probably the biggest indicator of a bluff in an online game as opposed to the live table version.
+Still, there are a few key indicators that can help you establish if your opponent is bluffing in online poker.
+In fact, the time taken to bet is probably the biggest indicator of a bluff in an online game as opposed to the live table version.

-If you’re new to poker, then online tournaments and regular online games are a great way to learn how to play the game without having to always have your new poker face at the ready.
-At BetMGM, we have live tournaments and online poker tables that have all the excitement of the real deal and that you can play within the comfort of your own home.
+If you’re new to poker, then online tournaments and regular online games are a great way to learn how to play the game without always having to have your new poker face at the ready.
+At BetMGM, we have live tournaments and online poker tables that have all the excitement of the real deal and that you can play in the comfort of your own home.

 Actress Vanessa Hudgens flipping casino chips next to the text "The King of Casinos"